acuvity/mcp-servers-registry/mcp-server-shopify-dev/charts/mcp-server-shopify-dev/README.md

 **Description**:

 ```
-This tool will take in the user prompt, search shopify.dev, and return relevant documentation that will help answer the user's question.
+This tool will take in the user prompt, search shopify.dev, and return relevant documentation and code examples that will help answer the user's question.

     It takes one argument: prompt, which is the search query for Shopify documentation.
 ```